Frontpoint Security ReviewBy - 07/10/2017

 Unlike other DIY systems, Frontpoint isn’t a startup, which is one of the things that sets the system apart from others like abode and Scout.
 The process from start to finish runs like a well-oiled machine and alerts are more reliable.
 And while Frontpoint doesn’t have an option for self-monitoring, that’s not why you would buy this system.
 This is a system for people who want police, fire, and medical dispatch if needed.

 All that said, I’m not alone in my praise.
 Scour Frontpoint Security reviews on the internet and you’ll find that they are ranked highly.
 Even when they aren’t a top pick, they’re up there, and 96% of their customers say they would recommend Frontpoint to others.
 So let’s dig in.

 Frontpoint Security Equipment & Protection 9.1 / 10

 With the Interactive and Ultimate packages, your control panel can take advantage of Alarm.com’s patented Crash and Smash Protection.
 If an intruder decides to destroy your alarm system, he has really done himself a disservice.
 It all starts with a soft alert that is sent to Frontpoint’s monitoring center.
-The Rapid Response monitoring center, which is approved by the Department of Defense, waits for the all-clear.
+The Rapid Response monitoring center, which is approved by the Department of Defense and Underwriters Laboratories Inc. tested, waits for the all-clear.
 However, if the panel is destroyed the soft alert is never cleared, the soft alert becomes an active alert, and the monitoring center will dispatch help.